top of page

 Security became continuous by necessity:

-This required real investment in DevSecOps maturity not tooling alone, but process and accountability.
+This required real investment in DevSecOps maturity—not just tooling, but process and accountability.

 Lesson Learned